Montana-Media-Arts/440-Interactive-Media/course_material/6a/readme.md

     - random walker
 - probability
     - Raw probability
-    - Dynamic Probability (i.e. the walker is more likely to mive in the direction of the mouse. )
+    - Dynamic Probability (i.e. the walker is more likely to move in the direction of the mouse. )